 Eligible primary studies not published in English, ongoing trials and studies published as conference abstracts with incomplete results will be identified for inclusion.
 Study authors will be contacted through an open-ended request for further information.
-If no further data are available, the study will be noted as 'Ongoing' or 'Studies Awaiting Classification' and will not be included in the evidence appraisal.
+If no results are available, the study will be noted as 'Ongoing' or, if information on study eligibility is lacking, the study will be recorded as 'Studies Awaiting Classification' and will not be included in the evidence appraisal.